alexpineda/titan-reactor/README.md

 [See the CREATING_PLUGINS document for more details.](https://github.com/imbateam-gg/titan-reactor/blob/dev/CREATING_PLUGINS.md)

-### Replay Data
+### Replay Data Security

 Replay data is not shared or transmitted by Titan Reactor.
-However, you may explicitly grant a plugin permission to access replay information for its own functionality.
+You may explicitly grant a plugin permission to access replay information for its own functionality.

 ### Donations

 If you use this software, please donate (one time) to the [MS Society](https://mssociety.ca/).
 If donating to that particular charity is not possible, please try and donate to a medical oriented charity of your choosing.
+Thank you.

+### Special Thank You

+I suspect the usual folks are in for a big thank you: heinerman, tec27, neiv, tcsmoo, icza, farty1billion, poiuy_qwert and anyone/everyone that has helped either actively or passively ( by using your tools, and/or my taking liberties with your code, respecting license of course ).
+Big up to xiarobear for partnering up long term (almost 3 years?) with the artwork. <3

 ### Development Installation